Campaign of the Month: August 2014

 This ancient ghoul serves the shadowy Ventrue elder, Fabrizio Ulfila, in his infiltrations of the Latin Church.
 Ferox is renowned for being honourable, incorruptable and uninterested in the intrigues of Cainites.

 This priest is quite pale, with a washed out cast to his features.
-His short, tonsured hair is straw blonde, and his green eyes are calm, steady and a little unnerving, as if they possess lifetimes of self-knowledge.
+His short, tonsured hair is a dirty straw blonde, as is the rough, full beard that he wears, and his green eyes are calm, steady and a little unnerving, as if they possess lifetimes of self-knowledge.
 In spite of his wan appearance, he is far from frail, standing tall and straight.
 His powerful build is obvious, even under the shapeless habit of a Benedictine monk.

 The tale of Ferox is a famous one in certain Cainite circles.